GATSBY ATTIRE FOR MEN

 GREAT GATSBY PANTS

 If you purchase a three-piece suit, the pants will be included, but should you purchase pants separately, you will want to choose a flat front pant with a single crease down the leg.
-Choose a suit pant in a classic cut with a higher waist or a golf pant.
+Choose a suit pant in a classic cut with a higher waist or golf pants.
 Do not wear a belt.
 Men in the 1920’s used suspenders.
 You want to match the pants color to the jacket color or go one shade darker than the jacket.
 Pants should have a 2-inch folded cuff.

 GREAT GATSBY SHIRTS

 The best look for the 1920’s men’s shirt is the French Cuff Shirt worn with cuff links.
 You can go with a pointed or rounded collar.
-One of the best looks is a medium blue shirt with white collar and white cuffs.
+One of the best looks is a medium blue shirt with a white collar and white cuffs.
 If you are wearing a full suit, a solid color shirt in pastels or white looks great.
 Vertical stripes and subtle checked patterns were also in style.

-GREAT GATSBY VESTS
+GREAT GATSBY 1920s MENS FASHION VESTS

 - For more Gatsby Vests checkout: Great Gatsby Vests & Suspenders